HNK Hajduk Split: Naš Hajduk

 All this time supporters led by Torcida led a struggle to end what they considered to be politically driven management of the club, and install experts to save Hajduk.
 In 2009, they started an initiative called "Dite puka" (People's Child) that should have prompted fans to buy up the club's shares and gain control of the club, which at the time didn't happen.
 However, in July 2011, inspired by examples in Germany and Sweden and organized under the association "Naš Hajduk" (Our Hajduk), fans managed to gain rights of organizing elections for members of the club's supervisory board, making Hajduk only fan-owned football club in Croatian First League, and one of only two in former Yugoslavia (the other being nearby HNK Trogir).

-In 2012, the club fell into yet another financial trouble caused by former Hajduk presidents, leaving it with more than 100 million kunas in debt, and one town meeting away of being bankrupt.
+In 2012, the club fell into yet another financial trouble caused by former Hajduk presidents, leaving it with more than 100 million kunas in debt, and one town meeting away from being bankrupt.
 After forming lines in front of the City Hall on 15 October 2012, fans convinced the town leaders to sign a loan insurance to the newly elected chairman Marin Brbić and start the club's long needed financial recovery.
 Since then, according to the club's annual financial report, Hajduk is under continuous financial and managerial recovery.
 On 1 April 2015, Brbić was sacked by the club's supervisory board and on 18 May replaced by Ivan Kos.

 Notable successes include 2–0 away win over Internazionale and winning the 2012–13 Croatian Cup.
 By the end of 2016, the club numbered 43.339 members, more than any club in the region.

+2020s

+Hajduk's poor European results continued, losing to Maltese side Gżira United in the first qualifying round of the 2019–20 UEFA Europa League and to Kazakh side FC Tobol in the second qualifying round of the 2021–22 UEFA Europa Conference League.

+In February 2021, Hajduk signed Marko Livaja.
+In December 2021, Prva HNL captains voted Marko Livaja as the best footballer in the league, becoming the Hajduk player to win the best player award since 2003.
+Livaja finished the 2021–22 Prva HNL season as top goalscorer with 28 goals.
+It is a Hajduk record for a single season, beating Leo Lemešić's tally of 26 in 1934–35 and Zlatko Vujović with 25.
+Livaja was awarded the Prva HNL Player of the Year (Tportal) award for 2022.
+In doing so, he became the first player to win the award in consecutive years and first since Sammir in 2012 to be a repeat winner.
+For the 2022–23 season, Livaja was again the top goalscorer in the league with 19 goals, as Hajduk finished runners-up in the competition.

+Hajduk won back to back Croatian Cups in 2021–22 and 2022–23.

+In September 2023, Hajduk announced that it had achieved 100,000 members for the first time in the club's history.